dehsgr/node-red-contrib-mobilealerts/README.md

 This provides a node for receiving Mobile Alerts status infos. node-red-contrib-mobilealerts delivers 1 node:

 ## Mobile Alerts Status
 Mobile Alerts Status periodically polls the status from Mobile Alerts servers.
 The interval in seconds can be set.
-It returns the name of the sensor, the serial of the sensor, the active state(s) of the sensor, and all of its data.
+It returns the name of the sensor, the ID (serial) of the sensor, and all other data available on https://measurements.mobile-alerts.eu.
+All payloads are build with their localized parameter names.
+All parameter values in numeric format (such as temperature and humidity) are returend as object consisting of their value and unit.

 Mobile Alerts Status will send a message per sensor. the msg.payload looks like:

-`{ name: "mySensor", serial: "ABCDEF0123456789", temperature: 25.5, humidity: 54, temperature_out: 28.8, humidity_out: 45, active: true, active_out: true }`
+`{
+	Name: "mySensor",
+	ID: "ABCDEF01234",
+	Time: "2020/02/22 22:00:24",
+	Temperature_In: {
+		Value: 22.5,
+		Unit: "C"
+	},
+	Humidity_In: {
+		Value: "45",
+		Unit: "%"
+	},
+	Temperature_Out: {
+		Value: 7.8,
+		Unit: "C"
+	},
+	Humidity_Out: {
+		Value: "83",
+		Unit: "%"
+	}
+}`

+## ATTENTION!
+********** VERSION 2 BREAKS DOWNWARD COMPATIBILITY! **********
+I'm sure that there are enough people using this project and they would be displeased seing their configuration and/or systems broken.
+So I decided to warn them about deprecated (legacy v1) API.
+Further legacy mode is activated by default.
+I recommend everyone to upgrade to new functionality as soon as possible as I won't give any guarantee that legacy mode is available next few updates anymore.